North Korea - Government

 Head of government Supreme People's Assembly President CHOE Ryong Hae (since 11 April 2019)

-Cabinet Cabinet or Naegak members appointed by the Supreme People's Assembly except the Minister of People's Armed Forces
+Cabinet Cabinet or Naegak members appointed by the Supreme People's Assembly, except the Minister of People's Armed Forces

 Election results